 We are an Amateur (HAM) Radio Club in the Hemet / San Jacinto valley.
-We participate in ARRL's annual Field Day, occasional disaster drills and other public events (marathons etc.) to provide much needed communication.
+We participate in ARRL’s annual Field Day, occasional disaster drills and other public events (marathons etc.) to provide much needed communication.
 We assist during emergencies, when needed through groups such as A.R.E.S and R.A.C.E.S.
-We have regular on-air meetings, called "nets" - see the Repeater and Nets page for more on that.
+We have regular on-air meetings, called “nets” – see the Repeater & Nets page for more on that.
 Anyone can become an Amateur Radio Operator and get involved.
-It's a lot of fun and you get to meet and hang out with some great people.
-Our club gets it's name from an inventor.
+It’s a lot of fun and you get to meet and hang out with some great people.
+Our club gets it’s name from an inventor.

 Lee de Forest was an early radio pioneer.
 He invented many things but is famous for inventing the triode radio tube.
 Radios have evolved over time and are far more advanced than what he could have imagined in his day.
 Today, we do not have to build radios from what parts we can find, from a kit, or make from scratch, like he did.